dubcat/PathOfBuildingCommunity3.21QuickFix/README.md

 - Done

 - Remember that this will only give you the new passive tree, it does not add function for the new Mastery nodes.
+They will show up red in Path of Building.